-- Using college computers or the college network to gain unauthorized access to any computer, files, data, systems, or networks.
+- Using college technology resources to gain unauthorized access to any computer, files, data, systems, or networks.

-- Unauthorized access of the college’s computer hard drives or college network drives.
+- Unauthorized access of the college’s data repositories.
 This includes, but is not limited to, accessing, downloading to, or modifying any online storage (e.g., SharePoint, Teams, or OneDrive), network drives, or the hard drive on any school computer, whether or not security is in place.
 This also includes gaming that modifies the network drives or hard drives of the computer in any way.
 Shared classroom/instructional drives are for school-related files only; personal files are not permitted.

 - Unauthorized use of technology for the purpose of conducting private or personal commercial business.
-Computers may not be used for commercial purposes.
+The College technology resources may not be used for commercial purposes.